top of page

 vision sees this picture of Jesus because it conveys to us with these many metaphors, what the Son of man has endured for us.
 Feet a

-symbol of 'lifestyle' indicates Christ was learning obedience in his life as a man on earth by the things He suffered.
-His whole life on
+symbol of 'lifestyle' indicates Christ was learning obedience in his life as a man on earth by the things He suffered (Hebrews 5:8).
+His

-earth testifies to a life in the furnace of affliction as a man of sorrows and acquainted with grief.
-But through all of His earthly journey
+whole life on earth testifies to a life in the furnace of affliction as a man of sorrows and acquainted with grief.
+But through all of His

-He came off victorious for every member at every stage of development--a character that withstood the fires of trial and temptation,
+earthly journey He came off victorious for every member at every stage of development--a character that withstood the fires of trial

 bottom of page